ucb-stat133/stat133-fall-2017/hws/post01-first-post.md

 -   **Length**: How long should your post be?
 There is not really a unique answer for this question.
 It depends on what you decide to write about.
 Try writing a post no shorter than 1,000 words, and preferably no longer than 5,000 words (these values are just a recommendation).

--   **Audience**: Think of your audience as other Stat 133 students, or students interested in data analysis but with (almots) no experience in this area.
+-   **Audience**: Think of your audience as other Stat 133 students, or students interested in data analysis but with (almost) no experience in this area.
 BTW: the instructor is NOT your audience.

 -   **Style**: Write the content as a post.
 In other words, this is NOT an academic paper.
 You can actually use some slang, and express ideas in the same way you would verbally explain things to a classmate.